 Emeralds are a popular choice for jewellery, and we have made some truly amazing engagement rings using this stone.
 However, they are notoriously fragile and much less durable than other precious stones such as sapphire and diamond.
 This is due to the internal inclusions that are common within this gemstone.
 These inclusions, known as an emerald's 'jardin' due to their plant like appearance, make the stone prone to chipping and breaking.
 It is a higher maintenance gemstone that requires a little more care and attention.

 Known as 'The king of precious stones' ruby is the rarest and most expensive gemstone.

-This stunning stone is, like many coloured gems, graded by eye.
-The most desirable colour is a vibrant red and this is the most significant factor in a rubies cost.
+This stunning stone is, like many coloured gems, is graded by eye.
+The most desirable colour is a vibrant red which is the most significant factor in a rubies cost.

 Rubies and sapphires are the same mineral, corundum, and trace elements of chromium give the ruby its recognisable bright red colour.
 However, the difference in the saturation of colour can determine whether it is regarded as a ruby or a pink sapphire.